Mexico Invest Free shortlist

 Developer-linked insurance programs: Some resort developments negotiate group property insurance programs that include flood endorsements as part of HOA coverage, verify the scope with the HOA insurance administrator.

-Due diligence for flood risk before purchase
+What should buyers verify on due diligence for flood risk before purchase?

 Physical investigation of a property’s flood history is more reliable than map-based assessments for individual properties in the Riviera Maya, where micro-topography and drainage infrastructure quality create high variation within small geographic areas.